lrlunin/E_field_animation/README.md

 * Moritz Meißner for organizing our meeting, during which the hometask was completed.

 * Matthias Schön for writing down all our solutions and saving them in PDF format.

+* Attila @akekesi Kekesi for inspiring and motivation.